 Apart from seeing ecclesiastical heritage sites, you can also pop into the modern art gallery, Centro Galego de Arte Contemporánea, walk in the Bonaval park and sample the incredible “nouvelle cuisine” on taster menus with local Albarino wines at affordable prices in restaurants and tapas bars.

-Firmly based on local seafoods, such as scallops, mussels, oysters, lobsters, clams and squid, many menus also include octopus and eels.
-Those not keen on seafood will however be feted with beef, veal and many types of pork dish.
-The Spanish eat lunch late and first orders for dinner usually start around 9pm.
+Firmly based on local seafood, such as scallops, mussels, oysters, lobsters, clams and squid, many menus also include octopus and eels.
+Those not keen on seafood will however be feted with beef, veal and many types of pork dishes.
+The Spanish eat lunch late and the first orders for dinner usually start around 9pm.

 The tiny, mountainous stone village of O Cebreiro, on the border between Galicia and Leon is equally impressive.
 Attractions include a 9th century church, a 6th century house and a cute little bar, La Taberna Grial.
 With both an official pilgrims’ hostel (over 70 of these are run by the local government agency, Xacobeo, and cost €6 for a bunk bed in a dormitory) and a private hostel, I imagine it’s full of walkers during the summer but in April we were the only ones there.

 No visit to Galicia would be complete without a trip to Finisterre (the end of the earth), the most western point of Europe.
 Popular among walkers as an extension of their Camino, it is on the Costa da Morte (coast of death) between the pretty fishing village of Muros and the coastal town of Muxia.

 Here, you can face the strong waves of the Atlantic and ponder the Celtic and Christian traditions that link this uncharacteristically green part of Spain with our own past.
 The souvenir shop on the Cabo de Finisterre even sells St Kevin’s Crosses from Glendalough.